It’s a position nobody wants to be in: You need to make expensive repairs on your mobile home, but you just don’t have the cash.

 Getting rejected isn’t the worst thing in the world.
 It’s going to force you to get more creative about financing whatever project you’re working on for your real property, but avoiding a home equity loan could be the best thing that happens to you.

 Take a fresh look at your situation, and look for another option.
-Pick up a second job to make payments, sell your car or unwanted objects, or think about even selling your mobile home and using the money to get a permanent structure with more square feet of space.
+Pick up a part-time job to help make payments, sell your car or unwanted objects, or think about even selling your mobile home and using the money to get a permanent structure with more square feet of space.

 The Bottom Line